 Ecosystem Approach to Management (EA)

 PAME continues to follow national and international developments regarding EA and to integrate the principles of EA into assessments and management recommendations.
 Through this, PAME contributes to the follow-ups to the 2013 Kiruna recommendations, building on previous work on Large Marine Ecosystems.
 Work on EA activities are done by the joint EA EG with participation from other Arctic Council WGs working on marine-related issues.
-Development of Guidelines for Implementing an Ecosystem Approach to Management of Arctic Marine Ecosystems and preparations, including a prospectus for a 2nd International EA Conference to be held in Bergen, Norway, in 2019, with a focus on the issue of scale integration in EA implementation.
-PAME continues the joint efforts by the International Council for the Exploration of the Sea (ICES)/North Pacific Marine Science Organization (PICES)/PAME WG on Integrated Ecosystem Assessment for the Central Arctic Ocean (WGICA) and notes the on-going work to produce the report on “Integrated Ecosystem Assessment of the Central Arctic Ocean: Ecosystem Description and Vulnerability Characterization”.
+The EA EG held a 6th EA workshop, in Seattle in January 2018, on the topics of EA Guidelines and Integrated Ecosystem Assessment.
+The EG Developed Guidelines for Implementing an Ecosystem Approach to Management of Arctic Marine Ecosystems and preparations.
+The EG also developed a plan for a 2nd International EA Conference to be held in Bergen, Norway, in 2019, with a focus on the issue of scale integration in EA implementation.
+PAME continues the joint efforts by the International Council for the Exploration of the Sea (ICES)/North Pacific Marine Science Organization (PICES)/PAME WG on Integrated Ecosystem Assessment for the Central Arctic Ocean (WGICA) and notes the completion of the work to produce the report on “Integrated Ecosystem Assessment of the Central Arctic Ocean: Ecosystem Description and Vulnerability Characterization”.

 Arctic Offshore Resource Exploration and Development